numfocus/gsoc/README.md

 At the organization level, contributors must clearly cite any AI tools used.
 AI use is generally acceptable but determined by each sub-organization/project;
-verify the project’s AI acceptance and guidelines before using AI.
+verify the project's AI acceptance and guidelines before using AI.
-Please read Google’s [Guidance for GSoC Contributors using AI tooling in GSoC 2026][AIGUIDE].
+Please read Google's [Guidance for GSoC Contributors using AI tooling in GSoC 2026][AIGUIDE].

 ## Sub Organizations